 Many may not be aware that L&A has three areas that are under Ontario Parks’ jurisdiction.
 Most everyone has heard of Bon Echo Provincial Park, the County’s most popular tourist attraction.
 Menzel Centennial Provincial Nature Reserve near Roblin is becoming a popular hiking destination for residents and visitors and is under the wing of Ontario Parks as well.

-Until recently, Puzzle Lake Provincial Park – located northeast of Tamworth – is a place I’d never visited before.
+For many, Puzzle Lake Provincial Park – located northeast of Tamworth – is unknown.
 It’s a non-operating provincial park, meaning there are no designated park entrances, nor are there activities or hiking trail markers available.
 If you’re looking for unspoiled natural beauty, you’ve certainly come to the right spot.

 There are a few ways into the park, which is more than 9,000 acres in size.
-Lindsey Furlong from L&A’s Community & Development Services department frequents the park and offered to take me on a hike to show me around the area.
-On a mild spring morning we hit the road to Tamworth to her preferred route in – a 10.6 kilometre in-and-out hike to Norway Lake via Norway Lake Road.
+On a mild spring morning we hit the road to Tamworth to a preferred route in – a 10.6 kilometre in-and-out hike to Norway Lake via Norway Lake Road.

 After making a quick stop in Tamworth to pick up a to-go lunch, we took Mountain Road to Ballahack Road east of the village.
 As we entered the vicinity I could already tell this place was going to be right up my alley.
 The gravel road was lined with mature trees on either side, creating more than a kilometre of leafy tunnel.